Ajokatem/EcoFuelConnect/eco-fuel-connect-app/README-Final-product.md

 ## Project Overview

 EcoFuelConnect is a web application designed to address the critical challenges of organic waste management and clean energy access in South Sudan.
-The platform connects biogas producers, waste suppliers, and schools, enabling efficient recycling of organic waste into biogas fuel, transparent fuel delivery, and community education on hygiene and environmental benefits.
+The platform connects biogas producers, waste suppliers, and schools, enabling efficient recycling of organic waste into biogas fuel, transparent fuel delivery, and community education on hygiene and environmental benefits and biogas mentainance.

 ## Technology Stack

 - **Frontend:** React.js, Bootstrap
 - **Backend:** Node.js, Express.js
 - **Database:** Mysql
-- **Deployment:** Vercel
+- **Deployment:** Vercel and render
 - **Version Control:** Git, GitHub

 ## Installation and Setup Instructions